11 August 2017

-Leadership, Management Strategy and Business Ethics
+Leadership, Management Strategy and Business Ethics - course closed

 Over the last decade it became clear to many of those working in the business sector that we have several problems to solve in our economic system.
 Among the many different and important topics to consider, one is the ethical behaviour of the upper levels of management in big and medium-sized companies.
 A lot of scandals (Deutsche Bank, different companies in the clothing industry, Shell in Nigeria Volkswagen etc.) showed to professors, managers and students that we need a new and broader reflection about how managers act in business and how we can integrate ethical perspectives into our management style.
 My approach in these lectures is to integrate into a classical course about management strategy those ethical and human questions, problems and demands which, if left unaddressed, can create great challenges for handling a market (market cultivation).
 Wrong decisions by upper and top management can result in great problems which can also place the company itself in a precarious position, as we currently see, for example, in the case of VW.